sufyan47/Kubernetes-learning/Kubernetes Day-2.md

 			- **Periodic list with filter:** You can periodically query the API with a filter based on the resource version to get only updated resources.
 This is simpler but less real-time

 ### etcd:
 - No etcd, no Kubernetes brain.
-It stores cluster data and coordinates actions, keeping everything in sync.
+It stores cluster data and coordinates actions, keeping everything in sync.It is a No-Sql database
 	- **etcd Architecture:**

     ![Pasted image 20240418195027](https://github.com/rohit-rajput1/Kubernetes-learning/assets/76991475/162f2a66-e6c5-4ef5-b923-25abc5a77ecc)